-Initial management password configuration: before connecting to the Charon-SSW AWS host with the Charon Manager for the first time after the initial installation of your instance you must set the management password.
+Initial management password configuration: before connecting to the Charon-SSW host instance in the cloud with the Charon Manager for the first time after the initial installation of your instance you must set the management password.
 This can either be done via the Charon Manager itself (see Connecting with the Charon-SSP Manager) or via the command line as shown below.